trunc8/production-planning-problem/README.md

 # CS218M_Assignment
 CS218M [Design and Analysis of Algorithms], Autumn 2020

 *Note: The evaluation code has been designed to run on *nix systems.
-It have not been tested on Windows environment*
+It has not been tested on Windows environment*

 ### Steps to evaluate the time taken by the two methods
 1. *(Optional)* Enter your python3 virtual environment if you like.